james-ecd/flare-explorer-python/README.md

 Any contributions or issue raising is welcomed.
 If you wish to contribute then:
 1. fork/clone this repo
 2. make changes on a branch taken from main
-3. sumbit a pull request against main
+3. submit a pull request against main

 Pull requests will be blocked from merging automatically if:
 - less than 100% coverage